 This proactive unit has been responsible for investigating and solving several high profile gang crimes.
 GST accomplishes this worthwhile goal by working with other divisions, police agencies and especially the community.

 The El Cajon Police Department was the first in San Diego County to implement the Crime Free Multi-Housing Program (pdf) in 1997, which is our leading community oriented project for the department.
-There are currently nearly 100 such communities (cfmh_list.pdf) among El Cajon’s nearly 900 apartment buildings.
+There are currently many such communities (cfmh_list.pdf) among El Cajon’s nearly 900 apartment buildings.
 We started the Crime Free Motel/Hotel Program in 2002, and are currently working on the Crime Free Mobile-Housing Program.
 Collectively, all these programs will be known as the “Crime Free Programs.”

 For assistance with removal of trespassers, please download our Illegal Lodging Enforcement Letter(PDF).
 Print the document and submit the signed copy to the Community Policing Division.